Emilia Fester: Politics

 At age 23, Fester is the Baby of the House in the 20th Bundestag.
+She held this title until Emily Vontz entered the Bundestag in January 2023 succeeding Heiko Maas.
 She is her parliamentary group's spokesperson for youth issues.

 Personal life

-In Berlin, Fester shares an apartment with fellow parliamentarians Marlene Schönberger and Saskia Weishaupt.
+In Berlin, Fester shared an apartment with fellow parliamentarians Marlene Schönberger and Saskia Weishaupt.
+On September 23, 2022, Fester made public that she is bisexual as the second member of the Bundestag, after Ricarda Lang.